Olga's Flavor Factory

 I decided to purchase an electric oreshnitsa and test it out so I could give you an in depth review and share another option for making oreshki besides the classic stovetop skillet.

-• Electric Oreshnitsa that I bought (affiliate link) (the exact one that I bought.)
+• Electric Oreshnitsa that I bought (affiliate link) (the exact one that I bought.
+It's since been discontinued and interestingly enough, the picture in the listing was not the same one I got in the mail.)

 The model I got was by the "Mixdor" brand and it makes 24 walnut shaped halves.